WeMoveEU/speakcivi/README.md

 * a contact should be in only one language group (eg. I shouldn't receive both english and french mailings).
 * The latest "specific" (ie. everything but english) language of a petition the member signs is her preferred language
-* If she signs a petition in english, the custom field "speak english" is set to true

 Language of campaign is determine by `Internal name` in ***speakout***.
 We use format like this **2015-11-TTIP-ES**, where last `-ES` determine the spanish language.